 This one year VFX, Digital Arts & Animation course dives into nearly every subject in the broad territory of technological arts in order to provide a solid foundation and hands on, practical experience in the tools and methodologies used in today's creative industry.

 - 15+ concept shots/installations

-- Countless collaborations with our Film Production students
+- Countless collaborations on set and postproduction with our Film Production students

 The digital portfolio you walk away with will not only contain your original work and projects.
 It’ll also serve as a certification of the software and technical skills you’ve developed.
 You can also include sketches and concepts, case analyses, and project-based learning descriptions and outcomes.